 Whether you’re looking for a nursing home in your area or where your family member lives, you should definitely make the effort to visit the nursing homes you’re considering beforehand.
 The are several resources online such as the Nursing Home Checklist on the Medicare website that can help you to better evaluate each nursing home.
 Doing your research before you commit to any particular medical care can have lasting effects.

 - Tip 4: Choose the Nursing Home that Best meets your Needs

-Whether it comes down to the medical staff, location, price, or any other criteria, talk to your doctor or other healthcare practitioner, your family, friends, and others about your nursing home choices.
+Whether it comes down to the medical staff, location, price, or any other criteria, talk to your doctor or another healthcare practitioner, your family, friends, and others about your nursing home choices.
 Additionally, make sure you utilize online resources such as consumer reports available to you to help aid in selecting a credible nursing home.

 If you do your research and follow the tips above, you should be able to choose a nursing home that provides a high level of quality medical care.
 However, that is not always the case and neglect and abuse can occur.
 Nursing homes that permit instances of neglect or abuse should be held responsible.
 If your family member is a victim, contact one of our personal injury attorneys.
 We will evaluate your case free of charge and provide the legal advice and expertise needed to help fight for your loved one.